University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **3. Assigning strains an MLST using the `mlst` tool**

-The `mlst` tool written by Torsten Seemann scans bacterial genome assemblies (in FASTA format) against an online database (known as PubMLST, we wont discuss this database in detail today) that houses the MLST typing schemes and reports the sequence type.
+The `mlst` tool written by Torsten Seemann scans bacterial genome assemblies (in FASTA format) against an online database (known as PubMLST, we won't be looking at this database in detail today) that houses the MLST typing schemes and reports the sequence type.

 Lets get started,